AnymouseProphet/anymouse/FONTS.md

 * ITC Zapf Chancery (Medium Italic)
 * ITC Zapf Dingbats

-Those are what are often referred to as the "Base 35" Postscript fonts.
-It is a superset of the original Postscript "Base 13" fonts.
+Those are what are often referred to as the "Base 35" PostScript fonts.
+It is a superset of the original PostScript "Base 13" fonts.

-Postscript Level 2 was very popular but licensing 35 commercial fonts to have Postscript Level 2 compliance could be very expensive and was also problematic to the free software world.
+PostScript Level 2 was very popular but licensing 35 commercial fonts to have PostScript Level 2 compliance could be very expensive and was also problematic to the free software world.

 This resulted in URW developing fully metric compatible clones of the "Base 35"